fehler/building-beautiful-uis/03-Chapter-3-Information-Architecture.md

 In a desktop context, for example, we might use white space to draw the user’s eye towards critical information.
 In a wrist based context – where space is at a premium – we need to orchestrate our content in a different manner.

+There are whole books written about this.
+Don't re-invent the wheel, rather signpost readers to helpful content.

 Further Reading